peter88213/nvhelp-en/docs/_sources/nv_aeon2/index.rst.txt

 Prepare your timeline for export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The included installation script installs a “noveltree” template in the
+The included installation script installs a “novelibre” template in the
 *nv_aeon2* configuration folder.
 The easiest way is to create new
 timelines based on this template.
 It provides the entities and event
-properties that are converted to noveltree by default.
+properties that are converted to novelibre by default.

 For existing timelines you have two choices: